 Pavement Accident Claims

+You may be entitled to compensation if you’ve been injured in a slip, trip or fall accident while walking on pavement.
 The right to pavement accident compensation, though, is not automatic.
 Bringing a successful personal injury claim against the local council responsible for maintaining the pavement where you fell is not always as easy as you may think.
 Get legal advice and assistance to bring a claim against the council.
-It’s vital if your accident claim is to succeed.
+It’s vital if your accident claim is to succeed!

-We usually fund cases on a No Win No Fee basis, too, meaning you have no legal fees to pay anyone if you don’t win your claim.
+At Mooneerams Solicitors, we only deal with personal injury claims.
+Over the twenty-two years since Mooneerams opened its doors, we’ve successfully won many pavement trip compensation cases.
+We get the maximum compensation possible for our clients, too.
+We usually fund cases on a No Win No Fee basis, meaning you have no legal fees to pay anyone if you don’t win your claim.

 Call Mooneerams solicitors on 029 2048 3615 and speak with one of our personal injury experts confidentially and without obligation.
 If you prefer, contact us online and ask for a callback.
-You can send your contact details to us using the form on this page or by going to our contact page.
+You can send your contact details to us using the form on this page or by going to our Contact Us page.

 What do we mean by a pavement accident?

 Most pavement accidents are slip, trip and fall accidents by any other name.
-You may also hear them referred to as accidents in public places.
+You may also hear them referred to as accidents in public places, council claims or council accidents.

 The usual culprit when an unwary pedestrian trips over on the pavement is a defect in the floor surface.
 Injuries often result from falling to the ground after the trip.
 Other common reasons people trip, slip and fall on public pavements are falls caused by:

-• Broken paving stones
+- Broken paving stones

-• Damaged kerbs
+- Damaged kerbs

-• Raised paving
+- Raised paving slabs

-• Potholes in the path
+- Potholes in the path

-• Loose and wobbly paving slabs
+- Loose and wobbly paving slabs

-• Inadequate street lighting
+- Inadequate street lighting

-• Broken or missing manholes and other utility covers
+- Broken or missing manholes and other utility covers

-• Incorrectly laid paving stones
+- Incorrectly laid paving stones

-• Poor pavement maintenance with multiple faults present
+- Poor pavement maintenance with multiple faults present

 Who is responsible if I have a trip or fall accident caused by a defect in the pavement?

 If you meet the conditions for bringing a personal injury claim, responsibility for an accident on the pavement will rest with the local authority.
 An Act of Parliament called the Highways Act 1980 makes the highway authority responsible for the maintenance (and repair) of any highway which is ‘maintainable at the public expense’.
+Since the Highways Act defines a ‘highway’ as a road and a footpath, a pavement is ‘maintainable at the public expense’.

 So you’ve had an accident, probably in one of the ways mentioned above.
-We know the local authority is responsible for maintaining and repairing the pavement you fell on.
-If you’ve tripped and fallen on a defect in the pavement, is it simply a case of writing to the local authority to get paid an amount of compensation?
+As pointed out, the local authority is responsible for maintaining and repairing the uneven pavement you fell on.

-1. The defect must have been at least 2.5 cm in height to stand any chance of bringing a successful council claim.
+- The defect must have been at least 2.5 cm in height to stand any chance of bringing a successful council claim.

-Obtaining medical treatment for an injury sustained in a pavement accident should be your main priority.
-Depending on how badly hurt you are after the accident, you will decide to go (or get taken) to A&E or wait for an appointment with your GP.
+- Depending on how badly hurt you are after the accident, you will decide to go (or get taken) to A&E or wait for an appointment with your GP.

-Hire an experienced firm of public liability claims solicitors like Mooneerams, and they will write to your GP or the hospital you visited after the accident.
+- Hire an experienced firm of public liability claims solicitors like Mooneerams, and they will write to your GP or the hospital you visited after the accident.
 In the letter, they will request a brief medical report or a letter confirming that you attended to seek treatment for the injuries suffered in the pavement accident.

-Later, your solicitor will arrange for you to be examined by a specialist medico-legal doctor.
+- A bit down the line, your solicitor will arrange for you to be examined by a specialist medico-legal doctor.
 This person regularly prepares medical reports for people who suffer injuries in accidents where a claim is being made.

-1. You have three years to bring a claim against the council following a pavement accident.
+You have three years to bring a claim against the council following a pavement accident.
 If you leave it too late and don’t start your claim within three years, you will be out of time, and your pavement injury claim will be time-barred.

 Is there a minimum size of pavement defect required before making a successful pavement claim?